 No matter which one you choose consider getting a work boot that can be re-soled, so when the soles wear out, they can be replaced.
 Also, keep in mind that after you make your choice and get a great pair of work boots it’s a good idea to think about a great pair of insoles for them.
 A great pair of insoles will make your working day a whole lot better.
 They will add an extra layer of comfort and support to your feet and they’ll help your work boots fit better as well.
 They also help prevent blisters and sweaty feet.
 Good insoles will provide better shock absorption.
 This is especially important if you stand on concrete for extended periods.
 Your feet will feel less tired and not as sore at the end of a hard work day.

 How do we tell which type of sole is best suited for me?

 There are three main options to choose from, comfort insoles— usually foams or gels, support insoles, and custom orthotics—if you have flat feet or fallen arches.
-Generally support insoles are considered the best type for work boots.
+Generally, support insoles are considered the best type of work boots.
 They are made from a harder material to provide extra support and stability, as well as comfort.

 Match your insole thickness with the one that came out of your work boots.
 If the insole is too thick you can have a tight fit.
 Don’t forget to remove your insoles when you aren’t wearing your work boots—so trapped moisture can escape.
 Another plus is they are easy to care for.
 Simply, wash your insoles with a mild detergent and air-dry them.
 Make sure you see all the work boot reviews of the best work boots on the market!